Permutation Equivariance of Transformers and Its Applications: Proofs on Transformer Encoder Blocks

+According to Thm.~\ref{thm:general_permutation_equivariance}, since all the operators in $\mathrm{Enc}$ are forward permutation-equivariant, the feature of $\mathrm{Enc}$ is backward permutation-equivariant and the weight in $\mathrm{Enc}$ is permutation-invariant.
+The following section shows how the combination of the operators still holds in detail.
+Similar to the proof of forward permutation equivariance, we prove Thm.~\ref{thm:gradient_permutation_backward_Invariance} and Thm.~\ref{thm:column_permutation_backward_equivariance} altogether in one proof where the weight matrices are permuted by $\mP_R$ and $\mP_C$ at the same time.
+The row permutation equivariance can be seen as a special case where $\mP_C = \mI$, and the column permutation equivariance is a special case of $\mP_R = \mI$.

-\begin{proof} By row and column unshuffle, the computation of the forward propagation and backward propagation on the edge is no different with or without our RCS method.
+\begin{proof} Due to the shuffling and unshuffling procedures of Alg.~\ref{alg1}, we have the forward and backward propagation outside of the backbone no different from the normal ones.
 Hence we only focus on the propagation of the Transformer encoder blocks.

-Similarly to the proof on RS, we denote $\mA_{3(P)}$ as the reversed intermediate feature that the edge receives:
+We denote $\mA_{3(P)}$ as the reversed intermediate feature that the down-stream head receives: